 That way, when you cream the butter and sugar together, the leavening agents become coated in cold fat, a subtle waterproofing effect that prevents moisture from triggering the release of carbon dioxide until the cookie dough starts to melt in the oven, so the cookies puff just like they should.
 It also ensures the most perfectly homogeneous distribution of ingredients, so it's a good way to incorporate the spices and salt as well.

 This trick won't work in recipes that call for melted butter (for example, Kenji's chocolate chip cookies and my oatmeal cookies), but it's a handy fix for any cookie dough that involves creaming butter and sugar.

 Cookie Prep Tip #3: Prepare for Chilling

-For drop cookies, it's vital to portion the dough prior to refrigeration, otherwise you'll have to wait for a giant mass of dough to soften before it can be scooped.
+For drop cookies, it's vital to portion the dough prior to refrigeration; otherwise, you'll have to wait for a giant mass of dough to soften before it can be scooped.
 If the dough is fairly stiff, you can drop the pieces straight into a zip-top bag.
 For softer, squishier doughs, it helps to pop the portioned dough in the freezer until firm.

 Cookie Prep Tip #4: Get Your Mise en Place

-This type of advanced prep is particularly helpful if you plan to do some baking with children, at a friend's house, or in a group setting where you may get chatty and distracted—did I add the baking soda, or just the salt?
+This type of advance prep is particularly helpful if you plan to do some baking with children, at a friend's house, or in a group setting where you may get chatty and distracted—did I add the baking soda, or just the salt?
 This is something I always do when I visit my parents, so I can give the gift of freshly baked Christmas cookies without having to cart down my scale.